-The increase in salaries and benefits for the first quarter of 2013 compared to the same period of 2012 was primarily due an increase in staff in Germany and the U.S. to support the increases in transactions processed discussed above and the impact of our acquisition of ezi-pay.
-These increases were partly offset by decreases in salaries and benefits in Brazil and Spain in response to declines in revenues.
-As a percentage of revenues, salaries and benefits decreased slightly to 7.4% for the first quarter of 2013 from and 7.5% for the first quarter of 2012.
+The increase in salaries and benefits for the second quarter and first half of 2013 compared to the same periods of 2012 was primarily due to an increase in staff in Germany, in the U.S. and at our cadooz subsidiary to support the increases in transactions processed discussed above and the impact of our acquisition of ezi-pay.
+These increases were partly offset by decreases in salaries and benefits in Brazil in response to decreases in revenues.
+As a percentage of revenues, salaries and benefits increased to 8.1% for the second quarter and 7.8% for the first half of 2013 from and 7.5% for both the second quarter and first half of 2012.